jasalt/bvv/README.md

 ### `bvv pull [db|wp-content]` Pull live site state to development environment

+Pulls remote server state (database and `wp-content`) to local environment with `bvv pull` similar way to [Wordmove](https://github.com/welaika/wordmove/) and other tools.
+Local changes in `wp-content` outside registered repositories are overridden and extra files not existing on remote are deleted.
+Database is also dropped re-initialized from remote dump.

 The command is expected to be run from within `$VVV_ROOT/www/<site-id>/` so that the `site-id` can be parsed and the according pull config can be read from the `config.yml`.

 Then site state is pulled from production roughly as in example script `pull.example.sh`.